Rethinking Memory in LLM based Agents: Representations, Operations, and Emerging Topics: Memory Foundations

-\paragraph{Contextual Memory} denotes explicit, external information that complements an LLM's parameters and is categorized into unstructured and structured forms. \textit{\textbf{Contextual Unstructured Memory}} refers to an explicit, modality-general memory system which stores and retrieves information across heterogeneous inputs such as text \citep{zhong2024memorybank}, images \citep{wang2025new}, audio, and video \citep{ wang2023lifelongmemory}.
-It enables agents to ground reasoning in perceptual signals and integrate multi-modal context \citep{li2024hello}.
-Depending on its temporal scope, it is further divided into short-term and long-term.
-Short-term memory refers to recent observations, like the current dialogue session context, while long-term memory refers to the persistent records of cross-session conversation dialogues and personal persistent knowledge. \textit{\textbf{Contextual Structured Memory}} denotes an explicit memory organized into predefined, interpretable formats or schemata such as knowledge graphs \citep{oguz-etal-2022-unik}, relational tables \citep{lu2023memochat}, or ontologies \citep{qiang2023agent}, which remain easily queryable.
+\textbf{Contextual Memory} denotes explicit, external information that complements model parameters and is categorized into unstructured and structured forms. \textit{\textbf{Contextual Unstructured Memory}} refers to an explicit and dynamically evolving memory system that stores, retrieves, and updates situational information in unstructured formats such as text \citep{zhong2024memorybank}, images \citep{wang2025new}, audio \citep{long2025seeinglisteningrememberingreasoning} , videos \citep{ wang2023lifelongmemory, yu2025context} or embeddings, derived from users, systems, and environments.
+It captures temporal \citep{ge2025tremu}, emotional \citep{yang-etal-2024-iterative}, procedural \citep{fang2025memp}, and semantic aspects of context without predefined schemas, enabling adaptive reasoning and continuity across interactions.
+The short-term form of Contextual Unstructured Memory includes concatenated prompts and Key–Value (KV) cache \citep{yang2024memory3}, which retains token-level representations during inference to maintain local coherence and efficient context reuse.
+In contrast, its long-term form extends to memory buffers \citep{packer2023memgpt}, retrieval databases \citep{wang2024symbolic}, or episodic storage \citep{hu2025evaluating} that store and refine contextual signals over time to support personalization and lifelong learning \citep{li2024hello}.
+Meanwhile, \textit{\textbf{Contextual Structured Memory}} denotes an explicit memory organized into predefined, interpretable formats or schemata, such as knowledge graphs \citep{wang-etal-2024-absinstruct,oguz-etal-2022-unik}, relational tables \citep{lu2023memochat}, experiences \citep{ouyang2025reasoningbank} or ontologies \citep{qiang2023agent}, which remain easily queryable.
 These structures support symbolic reasoning and precise querying, often complementing the associative capabilities of pretrained language models (PLMs).
-Structured memory can be short-term, constructed at inference for local reasoning, or long-term, storing curated knowledge across sessions.
+While usually used as long-term memory, structured memory can be short-term, constructed at inference for local reasoning, or long-term, storing curated knowledge across sessions.